Charles Page Thomas Moore: Career

 Admitted to the Virginia bar, Moore established his legal practice at Point Pleasant along the Ohio River near his foster father's farm.
 In 1860 he won election as the Commonwealth's attorney for Mason County.
 At various times he had legal partnerships with Nicholas Fitzhugh, James H. Couch and William Tomlinson.

 After former Confederates were again allowed to hold office, Moore defeated Republican James F. Brown in 1870.
 He sat as a judge in the first session of the West Virginia Supreme Court of Appeals in 1870.
 Two years later, West Virginia adopted a new state Constitution, thereby cutting short all the terms of the three-judge court.
 Moore was a nominee of both parties in 1872 and among the five judges elected to the new Virginia Supreme Court of Appeals.
 He wrote and delivered 107 opinions before resigning in May 1881.
 His successor, Richmond-born James French Patton, a fellow Democrat, had been a former Confederate officer.
 However, in 1888, fellow Mason County lawyer John W. English would be elected to the West Virginia Supreme Court, then George Poffenbarger.

 Death and legacy

-Moore died at Gallipolis Ferry, Mason County, West Virginia in 1904.
-He is buried at Bruce Chapel cemetery in Mason County.
+Moore died at Gallipolis Ferry, West Virginia in 1904.